 2. Date for at least 24 months before remarrying

-Dating for 24 months before getting married a second time gives you the chance to better understand your prospective life partner, far beyond the surface level.
+Dating for 24 months before getting married a second time gives you a chance to better understand your prospective life partner, far beyond the surface level.

-Don't fall into the trap of rushing into marriage to escape loneliness.
+Avoid the trap of rushing into remarriage to escape loneliness.
 Instead, allow yourself time to heal from past traumas while preparing to enter the next chapter of your life.